 FREE Training to Facilitate Family Group Conferences

-Individuals with an interest in helping families and children in our community are encouraged to sign up for the CDR's 2-day training Family Group Conference Training, which covers the history, philosophy, and theory of FGC, family dynamics, the FGC model, and FGC facilitation skills and practice.
+Family Group Conference Volunteer Training - April 17-18, 2015 - Individuals with an interest in helping families and children in our community are encouraged to sign up for the CDR's 2-day training Family Group Conference Training, which covers the history, philosophy, and theory of FGC, family dynamics, the FGC model, and FGC facilitation skills and practice.
 Completion of a background check is required for all program volunteers.
 The training is FREE for those who make a 1-year commitment to volunteer with the program (approximately one case/month).
 Individuals who wish to attend but cannot make this volunteer commitment should contact the CDR at 417-836-8831.

-Please join the CDR email list to be notified when the next training is scheduled!
+If you cannot attend this training, please join the CDR email list to be notified when the next training is scheduled!

 Funds for this project are provided by the Regional Partnership Grant, a federal grant funded by the Children’s Bureau.